aditeyabaral/kepler-exoplanet-analysis/README.md

 This repository contains the source code as well as the visualisations and models created as a part of the Final Project for the Data Analytics course (UE18CS312) at PES University.

+The Final Report for the document can be found [here](https://github.com/aditeyabaral/kepler-exoplanet-analysis/blob/master/report/057_Meu_Kepler_Exoplanet_Search_Results-FinalReport.pdf).

 ## Team Members

 [Aditeya Baral](https://github.com/aditeyabaral) <br>